elastic/elastic-package/README.md

 For details on how to configure amd run system tests, review the [HOWTO guide](https://github.com/elastic/elastic-package/blob/main/docs/howto/system_testing.md).

+#### Policy Tests
+These tests allow you to test different configuration options and the policies they generate, without needing to run a full scenario.

+For details on how to configure amd run policy tests, review the [HOWTO guide](https://github.com/elastic/elastic-package/blob/main/docs/howto/policy_testing.md).

 ### `elastic-package test asset`

 _Context: package_